Vega Weimaraners

 Gait: Smooth and effortless

-Coat: The short and sleek coat is noted for its unique gray color
+Coat: The short and sleek coat is noted for its unique color

 Temperament: Bold, Attentive and Playful